Calculatorbudy Official Logo

 • Profit-Sharing Plans: Employer-funded retirement plans.

-Important Exception: Starting in 2024, thanks to the SECURE 2.0 Act, **Roth 401(k)** accounts are no longer subject to RMDs during the account owner's lifetime.
+Important Exception: Starting in 2024 because of the SECURE 2.0 Act, Roth 401(k) accounts are no longer subject to RMDs during the account owner's lifetime.
 Roth IRAs have always been exempt from lifetime RMDs.
-However, inherited Roth accounts are generally still subject to distribution rules.
+Inherited Roth accounts are generally still subject to distribution rules.

 The age at which you must begin taking withdrawals has changed several times in recent years.
-Understanding your specific "Required Beginning Date" (RBD) is crucial.
+Understanding your specific starting age is crucial.

-The mathematics behind your Required Minimum Distribution is relatively straightforward, though the variables can change annually.
-The formula is:
+The math behind your Required Minimum Distribution is fairly straightforward, although the variables can change annually.
+The formula is the account balance as of December 31 of the previous year divided by your life expectancy factor.

-There are two main components to this formula:
+There are two main parts to this calculation:

 1. Prior Year Balance: You must use the account balance as of the very last day of the previous year.
-For example, to calculate your 2025 RMD, you look at your account statement from December 31, 2024.
-Any market gains or losses occurring in the current year do not affect the current year's RMD (though they will affect next year's).
+To calculate your 2025 RMD, you look at your account statement from December 31, 2024.
+Market changes occurring in the current year do not affect the current year's RMD.

 2. Life Expectancy Factor: This number comes from IRS tables.
 As you get older, this factor decreases, which causes the percentage of your account that you must withdraw to increase.